avrilcodes/avrilcodes/README.md

 # Hey!
-I'm Avril, Fron-End Engineer from NYC. :beetle:
+I'm Avril, Front-End Engineer from NYC. :beetle:

 I enjoy programming because it encourages me to be innovative, creative and also a problem solver.
 It requires me to think outside of the box and motivates me to keep learning since technology